1887

 • Date

-• Name and amout of the product prescribed
+• Name and amount of the product prescribed

-• - Give precise instructions concerning route/dose/formulation.
+• Give precise instructions concerning route/dose/formulation.
 Directions should preferably be in English without abbreviation.
-It is recognized that some Latin abbreviations are used (see p.
-290)
+It is recognized that some Latin abbreviations are used (see Abbreviations)

 • The directions that the prescriber wishes to appear on the labelled product.
 It is good practice to include the words 'For animal treatment only'